 Having to take time off work can be stressful enough without the added pressure of knowing it may impact the outcome of your probation.

-To answer the question, then yes you can fail probation due to sickness.
+To answer the question, then yes you can be fired for being sick on probation.
 However, this will usually only happen if they feel the reasons were dishonest or level of absence excessive.
-Now, things like this should have been discussed and potentially in the contract as well.
-However, it becomes less black and white if your illness is caused by a disability.

 If at the end of your probation period, you have had a considerable number of days off, then your manager should discuss the next steps.
 This could involve an extension to your original probation period so that the situation can be monitored closely.

-If during your probation, regular sick days become a problem then you might fail.
+If during your probation, regular sick days become a problem then you may find you fail.

 Even more staggeringly, an American study suggests that 46% of new hires will not last past the 18 month mark.